Identification of novel soybean genes involved in host-pathogen interaction between soybean and SCN

 Timeline: April 2019 – March 2022

-- To investigate host-pathogen interaction between soybean and SCN by running PIPE (software) to obtain a list of soybean-SCN interacting protein pairs using a computational approach which investigates all soybean proteins against all SCN proteins.
+- To investigate host-pathogen interaction between soybean and soybean cyst nematode (SCN) by running the Protein-protein Interaction Prediction Engine (PIPE) software to obtain a list of soybean-SCN interacting protein pairs using a computational approach which investigates all soybean proteins against all SCN proteins.

 - To validate predicted protein interactions using molecular biology related approaches.